 Okay, waking up to the Old Town of Tallinn is a must-do if you can swing it.
 This place feels like you've walked back in time, with an old walled city that's complete with medieval restaurants and some people dressed up like they're living in Tallinn of 800 years ago.
 It's magical and so pretty and full of churches, steepled buildings, picturesque streets, and so many cutie cafes.
 It’s a great city to see just for a day — get all the advice on Tallinn here.

-Then it was time to head to the airport and catch our flight back to Moscow.
+Then it was time to head to the airport and catch our flight back home.
 Once we landed back home, we had to either taxi or ride the metro back to our host family’s houses.
-The airports in Moscow are all on the outskirts of the city, so it takes about an hourish (or longer) to get from the airport to the metro station where you live.
+The airport in my city was a bit far away, so it took about an hour to get from the airport to where I could take the metro (or a bus) home.
 Just another reminder to look into the timetable of all of your travels.

 And that’s a wrap!